The LGBTQ Diversity ScholarshipSkip to content Skip to main navigation

 The LGBTQ Diversity Scholarship

 The LGBTQ Diversity Scholarship is for students interested in a career that supports LGBTQ populations in the fields of health, education, and psychology.
 Consideration will be given to applicants that demonstrates a clear commitment to research and practice surrounding LGBTQ issues and awareness.
 The recipient of the award will likely be expected to construct a relevant service or research contribution to the TC Community.
-Depending on their program, MA/MS recipients may receive up to 36 credits of total funding; EdM recipients may receive up to 48 credits (funds may be applied to tuition only and not to exceed total credits required for program of study).
-Applicants must plan to enroll in a master's program at Teachers College (with an entry term of Summer 2018 or Fall 2018) and have a dedicated commitment (with service visible on their resume and within their scholarship essay) to the field of LGBTQ issues and awareness.
+Applicants must plan to enroll in a master's program at Teachers College and have a dedicated commitment (with service visible on their resume and within their scholarship essay) to the field of LGBTQ issues and awareness.

-Those interested in applying for the LGBTQ Diversity Scholarship must submit the LGBTQ Diversity Scholarship Application Form by the February 1st deadline.
-Those who are eligible to apply for the LGBTQ Diversity Scholarship should find the application form on their Admission Status Page after they have completed their application for admission.
+Those interested in applying for the LGBTQ Diversity Scholarship must indicate their interest within the LGBTQ Diversity Scholarship by the published deadline.
+Applicants may find the application enclosed within the Application for Admission.

 TC LGBTQ Scholars